GeoMOER/FORCE/docs/units/_unit00/unit00-04_command_line_basics.md

 cd ~/Desktop #'~' means start from home directory
 ```

-To go to home directory , use "cd home
+To go to home directory
 ```
 cd home
 cd .. #To go one step up the directory